smazenas/about-me/README.md

 - 👋 Hi, I’m @smazenas i like coding and problem solving
 - 👀 I’m interested in web development and game development
-- 🌱 I’m currently learning the new mindblowing Quick framework
+- 🌱 I’m currently learning the new mindblowing Qwik framework
 - 💞️ I’m looking to collaborate on many web projects
 - 📫 How to reach me? mazen_sars@vk.com